revoltez/CypherBox/README.md

 </p>

 - A minimalist Cryptographic CLI tool that generates and keep track of your keys like wallets
-- it can be used for keeping secrets, encrypting and decrypting messages
+- it can be used for signing, encrypting and decrypting messages
-- keys are generated from a seed phrase that the user writes
+- signing keys are diffrent from encryption keys both are generated from a password that the user writes
 - each public key is an account with an associated name
-- each account has two folder, Decrypted and Encrypted located in .config/cypherBox/AccountName/
+- each account has three folders, Signed, Decrypted and Encrypted located in .config/cypherBox/AccountName/
-- cypherbox setting are in .config/cypherBox/settings.json
+- cypherBox setting are in .config/cypherBox/settings.json
-- only public keys are stored and only one provate keys is selected at any time for encryption and de decryption
+- only public keys are stored and only one private key is selected at any time
 - Visual Appearance might differ depending on your terminal color settings (consider it a feature ;=) )